Singaporean Mandarin Database

 Noun

-A Malay snack made with fish cooked with various spices.
+A Malay snack made of fish cooked with various spices.

 由来